 After all, your community is more likely to engage online with people they know, even if they’re raising money for a cause they aren’t as familiar with.

-5. What are additional online strategies?
+5. What are some additional online strategies?

 There are several other ways you can continue reaching out to your community online.
 From evoking a sense of urgency to running product campaigns, you can succeed in a lot of outreach that will drive in more donations and engagement.